 Each year The Salvation Army launches an integrated communication campaign to promote its Red Shield Appeal fundraising drive, which includes a business appeal, direct mail campaign and a national doorknock weekend.
+The most recent campaign features the song 'We're all in this together' and aims to remind the Australian public that everyone has an opportunity to extend a hand to those in need.

-The communication campaign utilises not only main media such as television, radio, press, outdoor, bus sides, magazine and cinema, but also links into other communication techniques such as 13 telemarketing numbers, sales promotion ideas, McDonald's traymats, promotional videos and direct response mailing.
+The communication campaign utilises not only main media such as television, radio, press, signage, bus sides, magazine and cinema, but also links into other communication techniques such as '13' telemarketing numbers, sales promotion ideas, McDonald's traymats, promotional videos and direct response mailing.
+During the past 18 months, specific attention has also been given to developing the Army's online presence.

-All advertising time and space given to The Salvation Army is donated free of charge by the media which helps ensure that 85 - 90 cents in every dollar donated to the Army goes directly to the point of need.
+All advertising time and space given to The Salvation Army is donated free of charge by the media which helps ensure that over 83 cents in every dollar donated to the Army goes directly to the point of need.

 The overall public relations program of The Salvation Army underpins and supports the communication campaign to promote the Red Shield and Christmas appeals.
-The position of The Salvation Army on specific issues is communicated consistently to produce awareness of issues and solutions, as well as recognition of the one-to-one hope and care The Salvation Army offers to individuals, families and the community.
+The position of The

+Salvation Army on specific issues is communicated consistently to produce awareness of issues and solutions, as well as recognition of the one-to-one hope and care The Salvation Army offers to individuals, families and the community.